 - Ginkgo biloba extract with hyaluronic acid.
-Use of an eyewash made of this solution for one month showed a significant decrease in symptoms of conjunctivitis compared to hyaluronic acid alone.
+In one study, using an eyewash made of this solution for 1 month caused a significant decrease in symptoms of conjunctivitis compared to hyaluronic acid alone.

 - Premade herbal eyewashes are available in many health food stores.
 Many of them contain diluted solutions of goldenseal (Hydrastis Canadensis), which in undiluted forms can be extremely irritating to the eye.
 Follow manufacturer's directions carefully.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of conjunctivitis based on their knowledge and experience.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of conjunctivitis based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.